 A final report, if required, must be submitted to the Office of Research and Sponsored Programs within 60 days of project completion.
 No awards will be made to investigators who have not complied with all requirements of previous UW-Eau Claire internal or external grant awards or who have outstanding reports due to ORSP or external funding agencies.
 The following ORSP programs require a formal final report:

 - Faculty Sabbatical Leave

 - Blugold Commitment-Funded Faculty/Student Research Collaboration and Summer Research Experiences for Undergraduates

-Summer Research Experiences for Undergraduates and Student-Faculty Research Collaboration students are expected to present their results at UW-Eau Claire's Celebration of Excellence in Research and Creative Activity (CERCA), or the UW System Symposium.
+The final report for funded student research projects is a presentation of results at UW-Eau Claire's Celebration of Excellence in Research and Creative Activity (CERCA), or the UW System Symposium.
 Student scholarship recipients (Kell, Larson) must submit a progress report in January and a final report at the completion of the scholarship award year.